NebeyouMusie/note-app/README.md

 # note-app
- A simple note taking app
+ A simple note taking app made using HTML, CSS and JavaScript